WangShayne/vue3-signature/README.md

 Want to deploy your own demo?
 Check out our [Deployment Guide](./DEPLOY.md) for detailed instructions on deploying to GitHub Pages.

+### 📁 New: Image Import Feature

+The live demo now supports **importing images**:
+- 📁 Upload local image files
+- 🔗 Load images from URLs
+- 🖼️ Try sample images with one click

+Perfect for editing existing signatures, adding annotations, or working with templates!

 ## ✨ Features

 ### 🎯 Core Technology